senocular/senocular.github.com/articles/js_history_of_decorators.md

 # A Brief History of Decorators in JavaScript

 JavaScript doesn't support decorators, not officially, not yet.
-But they are planned for to the language, as suggested by the current stage 2 [decorator proposal](https://github.com/tc39/proposal-decorators).
-Even so, developers have been using them in production for years.
-Unfortunately, what they've been using is very likely not like what will eventually become part of the standard.
+But they are planned for to the language, currently at stage 3 (of 4) in the new feature proposal process.
+For more information see the [decorator proposal](https://github.com/tc39/proposal-decorators).
+At stage 3, the current proposal is very likely what you can expect to see implemented in runtimes in the near future.

-Here, we'll look into the changes of the decorators spec over its last couple of revisions, from where it started (what's out there now) to where it looks like it's going to end up.
+Here, we'll look into the changes of the decorators spec over its last couple of revisions, from where it started (what's out there now) to where it ended up.

 ## What are Decorators?

 Decorators are custom modifiers, similar to those you might see for functions like `static` or `async`, that end-users can create and apply to various definitions within their code.
-Decorators can modify, or "decorate", anything from functions to variables or even [number literals](https://github.com/tc39/proposal-extended-numeric-literals).
-Initial support for decorators will be limited to `class` definitions (classes and their members), but are planned to be expanded to include other use cases, such as number literals, later on.
+Decorators can modify, or "decorate", anything from classes to variables.
+Initial support for decorators will be limited to `class` definitions (classes and their members), but are planned to be expanded to include other use cases later on.

 A example of a decorator would be an `@enumerable` decorator that could expose a class's method to enumeration.